withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 <!-- One big reason behind this performance difference is Astro’s smaller JavaScript payload: [nuxtjs.org/docs](https://nuxtjs.org/docs/2.x/get-started/installation) loads **469kb** of JavaScript on first page load while [docs.astro.build](https://docs.astro.build) loads **78.7kb** (83% less JavaScript), _after_ first load. -->

+## Remix vs. Astro

+[Remix](https://remix.run) is a React framework based on React Router.

+Remix uses React to render your website.
+Astro is more flexible: you are free to build UI with any popular component library (React, Preact, Vue, Svelte, Solid and others) or Astro’s HTML-like component syntax which is similar to HTML + JSX.

+Remix supports only server-side rendering (SSR).
+Astro can build statically via SSG, or deploy to SSR environments via [adapters](/en/guides/server-side-rendering/#enabling-ssr-in-your-project): Deno, Vercel serverless, Netlify serverless and Node.js, with more to come.

+#### Case Study: Building a Documentation Website

+[remix.run/docs](https://remix.run/docs/) is the official Remix documentation website, built with Remix.
+The website offers a similar enough design and feature set to compare against the official Astro documentation website.
+This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.

+- **Remix performance score**: 89 out of 100 [(full audit)](/lighthouse/remix/)
+- **Astro performance score**: 92 out of 100 [(full audit)](/lighthouse/astro/)

 ## VuePress vs. Astro

 [VuePress](https://vuepress.vuejs.org/guide/) is a popular documentation website builder from the creators of Vue.js.
 VuePress uses Vue.js to generate your website UI while Astro supports React, Vue.js, Svelte, and raw HTML templating.